Misost Bematiqwa: Life

 The anti-Russian group was headed by Bematiqwa.
 He and his supporters moved to the upper reaches of the Kumy river.
 Bematiqwa and his associates, in need of allies, turned to Crimean Khan Devlet VI Giray for help.
 Khan sent a small Tatar detachment to help them, commanded by the son of the Kuban Serasker Kazy Giray.
 The detachment of Crimeans arrived late, as Russian lieutenant general Johann de Medem sent detachments of Cossacks and Kalmyk cavalry armed with guns against the Kabardians.
 In an unequal battle on the river Eshkokon, Russian forces defeated the Kabardians.

 In 1771, envoys arrived in Kabarda from the Crimean Khan, who met with Bematiqwa.
 They reported false information about the allegedly successful affairs of the Turkish troops in other theaters.

-In 1772, Kabardian princes Misost Bamatov and Khamurza Aslanbekov sent an envoy to Devlet-Girey, calling him to their place in Kabarda for joint actions to “exterminate” the fortress of Mozdok and the entire Caucasian line.
+In 1772, Kabardian princes Misost Bematiqwa and Hamirza Qeytuqo sent an envoy to Devlet-Girey, calling him to their place in Kabarda for joint actions to “exterminate” the fortress of Mozdok and the entire Caucasian line.
 In June 1774, the Crimean Khanate attacked Circassia.
 A large Crimean army led by Devlet-Girey and Kalga Shabaz-Girey attacked Kabarda and the Battle of Beshtamak took place.
 The Crimean horde entered Mozdok and devastated nearby villages.
+In 1779, he led the Kabardian army during the Seven Months' War.

+A Kabardian folk song about Misost:

 In 1785, after the death of the previous prince, Misost Bematiqwa was elected as the supreme prince of Kabardia.

 In April 1788, Misost Bematiqwa surrendered to Russia.

+His son, Temirbolet, was educated at the Land Cadet Corps and returned to Kabarda in 1803 with the rank of captain in the Russian army.